|Distance (km)||Ascent (metres)||Number of days|

 |161||3140||7 - 8|

-Usually walked from to north to south, partly because the northern sections are shorter, and partly because Tarbert is easier to reach than Macrihanish.
+Usually walked from to north to south, partly because the northern sections are shorter, and partly because Tarbert is easier to reach than Machrihanish.

 Starting from Tarbert, the trail zigzags down the Kintyre peninsula, Scotland’s ‘mainland island’.
 Its outstanding feature is the stunning and varied coastal views.
 On the east side, you are looking at the beautiful Firth of Clyde with Arran, Ailsa Craig and the Ayrshire coast.
-On the west, the views are to Islay, Jura and Gigha and, on a clear day, the coast of Northern Ireland with Rathlin Island.
+On the west, the views are to Islay, Jura and Gigha and, on a clear day, Rathlin Island and the coast of Northern Ireland.
 The trail is not only fully waymarked, it also has distance markers at 1-mile (1.6-km) intervals.
 Most sections can also be cycled: check this page for updates.
-It also hosts the Kintyre Way Ultra which was relaunched in 2017.
+It also hosts the annual Kintyre Way Ultra (first Saturday in May).

 - picturesque fishing port of Tarbert, very popular with yachting enthusiasts